 “Why would an employer make any payment if the employee can still publicly talk about it?”
 Peter Gore, a lobbyist for the chamber, said in his written testimony.

 As currently written, the bill would apply to all workplace discrimination cases, of which a portion involve sexual harassment.
-Of the 3,380 distinct allegations filed with the Maine Human Rights Commission in fiscal year 2018, 471 alleged sex discrimination — the majority of those for sexual harassment.
-Claims of sex discrimination to the commission have more than doubled in recent years.
+In fiscal year 2018, people filed about 150 cases of sex discrimination with the Maine Human Rights Commission, of which 54 percent alleged sexual harassment.

 “If we don’t shine the light of day on that behavior, we can’t be sure it will not happen again,” said Rep. Thom Harnett, D-Gardiner, who sponsored the bill.